rishabh279/Git/README.md

   # Apply stash
   git stash list  # view all available stashes git stash apply 0  # apply a saved stash
+  #If you have multiple stashes and you want to apply a specific one, you can do it like this (replace {n} with your stash number):
+  git stash apply stash@{n}
   # Drop stash
   git stash drop 0  # remove the applied stash (optional)
   ```

 * **Status**

   ```